projectchrono/fmu-forge/README.md

 # Fmu Tools
-The `fmu_tools` library offers a set of utilities to import/export any existing model from/into an FMU (version 2.0 or 3.0).
+The `fmu-forge` library offers a set of utilities to import/export any existing model from/into an FMU (version 2.0 or 3.0).

 For the FMU export, the library, mainly through its main class `FmuComponentBase`, provides a higher C++ layer that:
 - on the outer side: offers to the final user the standard FMU interface